Effective: August 29, 2018

-Carnegie Learning collects personal information from children under 13 for the use and benefit of teachers or school or school district administrators , and for no other commercial purpose.
-We limit the use of information from children under 13 to the educational context authorized by the school.
+Carnegie Learning collects personal information about children under 13 for the use and benefit of teachers or school or school district administrators, and for no other commercial purpose.
+We limit the use of information about children under 13 to the educational context authorized by the school.

 Collection & Use of Information from Children Under 13

 The information we directly collect on children under 13 includes: